southwick-associates/oia-2016-profile/README.md

 This project was setup using package [saproj](https://github.com/southwick-associates/saproj) with a [Southwick-specific R Setup](https://github.com/southwick-associates/R-setup).
 Certain files shouldn't be edited by hand:

 - .Rprofile             specifies R version and project library
-- snapshot-library.csv  details project-specific packages (if they exist)
+- snapshot-library.csv  details project-specific packages

 ## Old Packages on Server